cfryanr/hikvision-download-assistant/README.md

 - `10 pm yesterday`
 - `noon yesterday`
 - `5 pm` - 5 pm today
+- `6:50 today` - caution, this is 6:50 AM, no matter what current time
+- `6:50 am today` or `6:50 pm today` - safer alternative so you don't get AM by accident
 - `last thursday` - at the current time of day, but different date
 - `1 week ago` - at the current time of day, but different date
+- `oct 3rd` - at the current time of day, but different date
 - `2/14/20 at 2 am`
-- `oct 3rd`
-- `6:50 today` - caution, this is 6:50 AM, no matter what current time
-- `6:50 am today` or `6:50 am today` - safer alternative so you don't get AM by accident
 - ...[and many more](http://natty.joestelmach.com/doc.jsp)

 It will not always guess correctly, so the first line of output will always print what it guessed so you can confirm.